- Geotechnical engineer

 What are the skills and qualities required to become a/an Geotechnical engineer?

-Communication skills: Irrespective of the industry one works in, the ability to communicate effectively with superiors, colleagues, and staff is a must.
+Communication Skills: Irrespective of the industry one works in, the ability to communicate effectively with superiors, colleagues, and staff is a must.
 A geotechnical engineer is required to work with a number of different teams, so it is important to have good communication skills.
 The ability to communicate should be effective for written as well as verbal aspects.
 It's essential to have a systematic approach to communication, given the wide range of mediums that are available, such as e-mails, marketing materials, presentations, and other written and spoken forms.

 Logic: The role of geotechnical engineer in mining is required to design complex systems.
-Therefore, he/she must be able to analyse the information logically and clearly so that others can follow their instructions.
+Therefore, he or she must be able to analyse the information logically and clearly so that others can follow their instructions.
 With the help of concepts, judgements, reasoning, and other forms of thinking the rational cognitive process of reflecting objective reality actively is carried out.
 As a geotechnical engineer, one is required to use reasoning consistently, in order to derive to a conclusion.
 There are various problems and situations present in geotechnical engineering that involve logical thinking, call for structure, for relationship between facts, and for chains of reasoning that are reasonable.

-Attention to safety: It is important for a geotechnical engineer to maintain high safety standards.
+Attention to Safety: It is important for a geotechnical engineer to maintain high safety standards.
 Any damage to a construction site can have disastrous effects not only on the environment, but also the living beings around it.
 The harmful effects can take a long time to wear off, hence it is important to maintain high-safety standards.

 Which certifications and internships can be helpful in becoming Geotechnical engineer?